Find a Doctor

 Smaller clots can reduce the blood flow to the lungs and might cause:

-The most common symptoms of PE include:
+The most common symptoms of an acute pulmonary embolism include:

 A blood clot may dissolve on its own, but this usually takes a few weeks.

 Acute pulmonary embolism treatment includes blood thinners, such as heparin or warfarin, to prevent more blood clots from forming and causing further damage to the heart or the lungs.